 Policy and Legislation

-The main policies covering renewable energy are outline below.
+The main policies covering renewable energy are outlined below.

 Feed-in Tariff (FIT)